-Common Name (Source) Scientific Name Provincial S-RANK Provincial SARO Status COSEWIC Federal SARA Status Federal SARA Schedule Habitat Description На ins Sw Common Nighthawk (Source: OBBA) Chordeiles minor S4B SC THR THR 1 Nests in open habitats, forests and urban areas.
+Common Name (Source) Scientific Name Provincial S-RANK 1 Provincial SARO Status 2 COSEWIC 3 Federal SARA Status 3 Federal SARA Schedule4 Habitat Description Habitat Present in Study Area?
+Species Observed In Study Area During Field Surveys? insectivores, such as Barn Swallow.
+Common Nighthawk (Source: OBBA) Chordeiles minor S4B SC THR THR 1 Nests in open habitats, forests and urban areas.
 They prefer rock outcrops, alvars, sand barrens, bogs, fens, and openings created by clear-cuts and burns.
 In southern Ontario, they can be found in grasslands, agricultural fields, gravel pits, prairies, alvars and at airports.
 In urban areas, they nests mostly on flat, graveled roofs but occasionally on railways or railway ROWs and pedestrian pathways.
-No pre Po ba ae Sw Eastern Meadowlark (Source: MNRF, OBBA) Sturnella magna S4B THR THR - - Generally prefers grassy pastures, meadows and hay fields.
+5 No nesting habitat confirmed present in the Study Area.
+Potential for foraging habitat over open areas of the Study Area based on observations of other aerial insectivores, such as Barn Swallow.
+No. Eastern Meadowlark (Source: MNRF, OBBA) Sturnella magna S4B THR THR - - Generally prefers grassy pastures, meadows and hay fields.
 Prefers moderately tall grass with abundant litter cover, a high proportion of grass cover, moderate forb density, low proportions of shrub and woody vegetation cover, and low percent of bare ground.
-Prefers to nest in drier sites and frequently nests around field margins.
-No pre Eastern Whip-poor- will (Source: OBBA) Caprimlugus vociferus S4B THR THR THR 1 Generally prefer semi-open deciduous forests or patchy forests with clearings; areas with little ground cover are also preferred.
+Prefers to nest in drier sites and frequently nests around field margins. ^{5,7} No nesting habitat confirmed present in the Study Area.
+No. Eastern Whip-poor- will (Source: OBBA) Caprimlugus vociferus S4B THR THR THR 1 Generally prefer semi-open deciduous forests or patchy forests with clearings; areas with little ground cover are also preferred.
 In Ontario, its preferred habitats include rock or sand barrens with scattered trees, savannahs, old burns in state of early forest succession, and open conifer plantations.
-No pre Eastern Wood- pewee (Source: OBBA) Contopus virens S4B SC SC - - Prefers open space near the nest in the form of forest edges, clearings, roadways, and water.
+5 No nesting habitat confirmed present in the Study Area.
+No. Eastern Wood- pewee (Source: OBBA) Contopus virens S4B SC SC - - Prefers open space near the nest in the form of forest edges, clearings, roadways, and water.
 They do not require large areas of woods, but occurs less frequently in woodlots surrounded by development than in those without.
-Co wo Are Grasshopper Sparrow (Source: OBBA) Ammodramus savannarum S4B SC SC - - Prefers drier, sparsely vegetated grasslands, particularly rough or unimproved pastures, at least 30 ha in size.
+5 Confirmed nesting habitat in the wooded portions of the Study Area.
+Yes.
+Grasshopper Sparrow (Source: OBBA) Ammodramus savannarum S4B SC SC - - Prefers drier, sparsely vegetated grasslands, particularly rough or unimproved pastures, at least 30 ha in size.
 Such grasslands support varying amounts of forb and shrub growth.
 It will occasionally also use cultivated hayfields and cereal crops.
 The species is found across Southern Ontario, mostly south of the Canadian Shield, with small, isolated populations north to Sault Ste.
 Marie and in western Rainy River District near Lake of the Woods.
-No pre Henslow's Sparrow (Source: NHIC) Ammodramus henslowii SHB END END END 1 Commonly found in the grasslands of eastern Minnesota south to Kansas and east to central New York.
+5 No nesting habitat confirmed present in the Study Area.
+No. Henslow's Sparrow (Source: NHIC) Ammodramus henslowii SHB END END END 1 Commonly found in the grasslands of eastern Minnesota south to Kansas and east to central New York.
 In Canada, it is restricted to southern Ontario.
-They tend to nest in large, open, usually moist to No pre abitat Present in Study Area?
-Species Observed In Study Area During Field Surveys? ectivores, such as Barn /allow. nesting habitat confirmed esent in the Study Area. tential for foraging habitat over en areas of the Study Area sed on observations of other rial insectivores, such as Barn vallow.
-No. nesting habitat confirmed esent in the Study Area.
-No. nesting habitat confirmed esent in the Study Area.
-No. onfirmed nesting habitat in the loded portions of the Study ea.
-Yes. nesting habitat confirmed esent in the Study Area.
-No. nesting habitat confirmed esent in the Study Area.
+They tend to nest in large, open, usually moist to No nesting habitat confirmed present in the Study Area.
 No.